joaopcm/snipshare/README.md

 ### Authentication

-- [ ] It should be able to authenticate using e-mail & password;
+- [ ] It should be able to authenticate using email & password;
 - [ ] It should be able to authenticate using Github account;
-- [ ] It should be able to recover password using e-mail;
+- [ ] It should be able to recover password using email;
-- [ ] It should be able to create an account (e-mail, name and password);
+- [x] It should be able to create an account (email, name and password);

 ### Organizations